40 Best Holiday Quotes That Capture the Warmth of the Season

 “Sharing the holiday with other people, and feeling that you’re giving of yourself, gets you past all the commercialism.” —Caroline Kennedy

 We kick off the holiday season with Thanksgiving, the perfect day to focusing on the people in your life rather than commercial possessions.
-These are the secrets to hosting a warm, meaningful Thanksgiving.

 “We need about seven days to figure out who we are and where we’re at and love each other.
 It’s a time for reflection to help us try to figure out how we’re gonna enjoy the next year.” —Chuck D